popoolasubomi/Squarker/README.md

 **Optional Nice-to-have Stories**

+* Integration of Apple Health's Kit SDK
 * Users can post photos of them right after squats.
 * Users can find other squatters near by
 * Users can guage how high they jump
 * Uses get push notifications to remind them of their squatting schedule
-* Users can Edit and post videos of squatting (Monetized Model)
+* Users can Edit and post videos of squatting
-* Users can play music to match the tempo at which they squat (Monitized Model)
+* Users can play music to match the tempo at which they squat

 ### 2. Screen Archetypes